yp717/personal-site-v2/content/projects/Project 1/project-1.md

 color: red-orange
 ---

-This section of the website is in progress and is coming soon.<span aria-label="image">🤭</span>
+This project on the website is in progress and is coming soon.<span aria-label="image">🤭</span>

 ![Kitten One](/kitten1.jpeg)